luisddm/frontend-automation/slides/build-systems.md

 - 2+ years working in front-end projects
 	- Previously with JQuery and Angular
 	- Now with Ember.js
-- Interested in dara visualization and functional programming
+- Interested in data visualization and functional programming
 - Also interested in security and internet prococols

 ---